Learn how to make Indonesian lontong (rice cake) the traditional way wrapped in banana leaves.

 Lontong or loosely translated as Rice Cake is very popular in South East Asia especially Indonesia, Malaysia and Singapore.
-It is made of rice wrapped and cooked in banana leaves.
+It is made of rice grains wrapped and cooked in banana leaves.
 It is slightly greenish in color (color transferred from the banana leaves) and it goes with many dishes such as Satay Padang, Ketoprak, sometimes in Gado Gado, and my absolute favorite is lontong sayur.
 These are just to mention a few.

-- 2 cups of uncooked jasmine rice (washed and drained)
+- 4 cups jasmine rice washed and drained

-- Banana leaves (I got mine frozen from asian store, so thawed them overnight)
+- Banana leaves I got mine frozen from asian store, so thawed them overnight in the refrigerator

 - Box of toothpicks

-- Check on them every now and then to make sure they are still in standing position.
-Cook for minimum of 3 hours with the lid on.
-If you make bigger rolls, you may need 4-5 hours
+- Cook for minimum of 3 hours with the lid on.
+If you make bigger rolls, you may need 4-6 hours

-- They may appear very soft when you just pull them out from the pot and think you have a failed product, but they will be that way.
+- They may appear soft when you just pull them out from the pot and think you have a failed product, but they will be that way.
 I let them cool for about one hour before opening and slicing them and they are just firm enough without being tough